 Contact: David Bursell

-BP Chemicals is a world renowned company in the production of acetic acid, and is responsible for a significant portion of the world’s capacity.
-Every year the company invests many millions of pounds in improving production efficiency, minimizing environment impact, and protecting their employees.
-With personnel safety in mind, BP Chemicals is now taking a fresh look at how FLIR thermal imaging can help minimize leaks.
+BP Chemicals produces acetic acid and is responsible for a significant portion of the world’s capacity.
+Every year, the company invests millions of pounds into improving production efficiency, minimizing environmental impact, and protecting its employees.

-The process of detecting gas leaks within industrial facilities can be susceptible to human error and interpretation, not to mention that it could be dangerous and time-consuming.
+The process of detecting gas leaks within industrial facilities can be susceptible to human error and interpretation, as well as dangerous and time-consuming.
 The RoboGasInstector is a type of robot system that was created with the intention of providing a safer, more efficient, and more reliable gas detection solution.
 This system delivers remote detection and localization of gas leaks, and was developed by a group of German companies and institutes.
 It uses a FLIR GF302 optical gas imaging camera.

 Today FLIR Systems Inc. announced the acquisition of Prox Dynamics, a Norway-based manufacturer of revolutionarily small, light, nano-class unmanned aerial systems (UAS) featuring their Black Hornet aerial sensor for military and para-military intelligence, surveillance, and reconnaissance gathering applications, for approximately $134 million in cash.

 FLIR Systems has recently announced a new 4.2 version of its ReasearchIR thermal imaging software.
 The new software is a powerful tool for viewing, acquiring, analyzing, and sharing thermal data captured with FLIR’s scientific and R&D cameras.
 It also allows users to access their MATLAB scripts directly in ResearchIR for specially-tailored image analysis and processing tasks.